HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:  'I am an assistant professor of computer science and software engineering at the Rose-Hulman Institute of Technology.
-My teaching and researc interests include network security, operating systems, and computer architecture.'
+My teaching and research interests include network security, operating systems, and computer architecture.'

 # Interests to show in About widget
 interests:
   - System Security
+  - Operating Systems
   - Computer Networking
   - Programmable Networking
-  - Computer Architecture

 # Education to show in About widget
 education: